 Selection process and evaluation criteria

-All complete entries received for the three INNOspace Masters’ challenges are evaluated anonymously by expert juries who will then select a small group of finalists.
+All complete entries received for the four INNOspace Masters’ challenges are evaluated anonymously by expert juries who will then select a small group of finalists.
 All members of the jury are required to sign a non-disclosure-agreement before they get access to the submitted ideas.

 After inviting the chosen finalists to an in-person meeting in March, the competition partners choose the three best entries for their respective prizes.
 All finalists will be asked to present their ideas to all partners again to choose the overall winner of the INNOspace Masters in April.